MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 4. `Instance Screen` Fill in `0`.

-#### About background keep alive
+#### About MuMu's background keep alive

 It is recommended to turn it off, at this time the instance screen is always `0`.

 When it is on, the order of MuMu emulator tabs should be the serial number of the instance screen, e.g. `0` for emulator desktop, `1` for Arknights client.

-Adaptation for backend live is very imperfect, there are always all kinds of inexplicable problems, it is very not recommended.
+Adaptation for background keep alive is very incomplete, there are always all kinds of inexplicable problems and it's not recommended at all.

 ## Touch Mode